 - MGCS (Main Ground Combat System): replacement of Leclerc (France) and Leopard 2 (Germany) tanks

-- MAWS (Maritime Airborne Warfare System): new maritime patrol aircraft to replace the Atlantique 2 (France) and P-3 Orion (Germany), with possible opening to other partners in Europe or in NATO
+- MAWS (Maritime Airborne Warfare System): new maritime patrol aircraft to replace the Atlantique 2 (France) and P-3 Orion (Germany), with a possible opening to other partners in Europe or in NATO

 The rest of this article is for subscribers only